 The Phosphate and Tensin homologue (PTEN) gene on 10q23 is mutated in a wide range of cancers.
-Allelic loss is one of the most frequent events in gliomas.
+Allelic loss is a frequent event in glioblastomas.
 This test has diagnostic implications.

 PTEN deletion occurs in around 30% of glioblastomas.
 Establishing the presence of the deletion can be an aid to diagnosis.

 This is an assay for non-heritable mutations.
 It does not raise issues of ethics or consent that are different from most other investigations ordered in the routine care of a patient.

 Fluorescent in situ hybridisation (FISH) analysis, using probes to enumerate the PTEN gene.

 This test is usually requested by an oncologist.